Kackary/INFR3120-Fall25-Project/README.md

 - Fully functional CRUD operations
 - Login security
 - Register and Login pages
+- Reset password

 ## Live Site
 View our site here https://infr3120-fall25-project-cnvg.onrender.com/

+View our 'frontend' here https://fall25-project-frontend.vercel.app/

 ## Code Demo Video
 Watch our video explaining our code for part ONE here https://youtu.be/DSYFSDS1X_8

 Watch our video explaining our code for part TWO here https://youtu.be/QvSv7yrCxqU

+Watch our video explaining our code for part THREE here (not made yet)